jokob-sk/custom-search-box/README.md

     'b' for https://www.bing.com/
     'm' for https://www.google.com/maps/

-So for example if you want to use duckduckgo.com to search for the term 'mount bookmark' type d mount bookmark
+So for example if you want to use duckduckgo.com to search for the term 'mount bookmark' type 'd mount bookmark'

 You can modify these in the settings.json file.